 Helping Your Cat Adjust to Your Pregnancy

-Sometimes, a jealous cat might make its presence felt around the home, so you might need to be careful if you have a newborn.
-More often than not, cats end up becoming more loving and protective of their owners.
+Sometimes, a jealous cat might feel its presence around the home, so you might need to be careful if you have a newborn.
+More often than not, cats become more loving and protective of their owners.
 You need to give the cat attention and love during the pregnancy period.
-If you neglect them, the cat might not like the newborn baby when it comes out as it feels deprived of attention.
+If you neglect them, the cat might not like the newborn when it comes out because it feels deprived of attention.